-The edges of the mask should be aligned exactly with the borders of the projection area.
-For more precision, zoom in and out or pan the view using the mouse scroll wheel or by clicking the Zoom and Pan buttons in the top right corner.
+For more adjustment precision, zoom and pan the view by using the mouse scroll wheel (scrolling it to zoom, and holding it to pan) or by clicking the Zoom and Pan buttons in the top right corner and moving the mouse.

-To reset the mask to its default state, press the Reset button.
+To reset the mask to its default state, press the Reset Calibration Area button .

 The mask settings defined by the user are saved automatically, and loaded during the next calibration session.

 - Full Camera Frame.
-In this mode, the Calibration Wizard automatically recognizes the whole photo frame as a projection area and positions the content to fit within the borders of the test photo.
+In this mode, the Calibration Wizard automatically recognizes the entire photo frame as a projection area and positions the content to fit within the borders of the test photo.

-Once the calibration projection area is defined, press the Start (Chosen Calibration Mode) button to start the calibration.
-The Calibrator Wizard displays the calibration progress bar, the current calibration stage, and photos of calibration patterns projected on the screen.
+Once the calibration projection area is defined, press the Start (Selected Calibration Preset) button to start the calibration.
+During calibration, the Calibrator Wizard displays the calibration progress bar, the current calibration stage, and photos of the calibration patterns projected on the screen.

 Press the Finish button when the calibration process is completed.
 The Finish button is inactive during the calibration process and activates when calibration is completed.

-- No object/person should obstruct the projectors’ light beams.
-If during the calibration the presence of personnel is required, they must position themselves below the projection line and out of camera view range.
+- No object or person should obstruct the projectors’ light beams.
+If during the calibration the presence of personnel is required, they must remain below the projection line and out of camera view range.

 - No light sources should be present in the dome.
-Lamps, monitors and phone screens, etc. should be turned off or at the very least set to minimum brightness.
+Lamps, monitors, phone screens, etc. should be turned off or, at the very least, set to minimum brightness.

 Stages of Automatic Calibration

-- During the Masks stage, a series of black and white line patterns is generated to define a projection area for each projector.
+- During the Masks stage, a series of black and white line patterns are generated to define a projection area for each projector.